Masthouse Terrace Pier

 Masthouse Terrace Pier is a pier on the River Thames on the Isle of Dogs in London, England.
-It is located at the end of Napier Avenue, off Westferry Road, at the southern end of the Isle of Dogs, and provides river bus services managed by London River Services.
+It is located at the end of Napier Avenue, off Westferry Road, at the southern end of the Isle of Dogs, and provides river bus services operated by Uber Boat by Thames Clippers.

 Services

-Masthouse Terrace is a stop on the Thames commuter catamaran service run by Thames Clippers from Embankment, via Tower Millennium Pier, Canary Wharf and on to Greenwich, the O2 and Woolwich Arsenal Pier.
+Masthouse Terrace is a stop on the River Thames commuter catamaran service run by Uber Boat by Thames Clippers from Embankment, via Tower Millennium Pier, Canary Wharf and on to North Greenwich for The O2 and Barking Riverside Pier.

 Masthouse Terrace Pier temporarily closed between 14 January 2008 and 26 April 2008 for renovation work carried out by British Waterways, at a cost of £500,000.
 Transport for London provided a grant of £400,000 towards this work.
 The refurbishment work included installation of CCTV, a new waiting shelter, maintenance and repainting work.